betadots/openvox-training/40_code-logic.md

 ## Iterations

- Puppet comes with some iteration functions
+ Puppet comes with some lambdas to do loops and itertations
   * each - repeat a code block for each object
   * slice - repeat a code block a given number of times
   * filter - remove non-matching elements